Intersectionality Through the Lens of a Queer Black Man

 WE JUST WON THE RIGHT TO MARRY IN ALL FIFTY STATES OF THE UNITED STATES OF AMERICA!

-This set of pictures are from February 13 of this year when we went to ask for marriage liscenses at the Harris County Court House in downtown Houston which was followed by a march to Houston City Hall ended with a rally. #MarriageEqualityMarch
+The next set of pictures are from February 13 of this year when we went to ask for marriage liscenses at the Harris County Court House in downtown Houston which was followed by a march to Houston City Hall ended with a rally. #MarriageEqualityMarch

+I will stop here, because I have a ton more where that comes from.
 I do have a question for the readers of this post, HOW MANY PEOPLE OF COLOR DO YOU SEE IN THE ENTIRE SET OF PHOTOS?
 We gotta do better, there is always room for more people to fight for the rights of all!